-Combined motion detectors use several technologies, but are not applicable to all areas.
-Some work better outside than the others, and vice versa.
+Combined motion sensor alarms use several technologies, but are not applicable to all areas.
+Some work better outside than others, and vice versa.
 Many access control systems use a couple of them to provide better protection.

 Here is how are motion sensors commonly categorized:

 - Passive infrared sensors (PIR).
 These motion sensor alarms sit with a bird’s eye view of the room and detect changes in the IR signature of a room over time.